Career Profile: Social Scientist

 The good news is that jobs are growing faster than the national average for many of the social science disciplines.
 However, with a growing need comes an influx of qualified graduates — and the competition for jobs is fierce.

 According to the Bureau of Labor Statistics (BLS), employment for anthropologists and archeologists is expected to grow at a rate of 21%, higher than the national average.
 Still, the number of good jobs in the field of anthropology is limited.
 Political science jobs are expected to grow at a relatively slow rate of 8%, while historians and psychologists are enjoying much faster than average job growth at rates of 18% and 22%, respectively.
 Those interested in psychology will fare best for those with doctoral degrees and particular specializations.

-The median annual salary for social scientists was $76,540 in 2010, according to the BLS.
+The median annual salary for social scientists was $76,540, according to the BLS.
 Obviously, this number will vary considerably depending on your level of education, experience, and specific discipline.
 The top employers for social scientists are the federal government, followed by scientific research and development services, colleges and universities, state government, and consulting firms.

 Degrees in social sciences remain some of the most popular among American university students.
 Anyone pursuing a career in the social sciences should do so with a full understanding of just how competitive the job market for these coveted jobs can be.